PELAB-LiU/code-inter-dataset-duplication/README.md

 ## Running fine-tuning procedures

-These are the scripts used for fine-tuning LLMs.
+These are the scripts used for fine-tuning our LLMs.
 They use the HF datasets: antolin/tlc_interduplication, antolin/python-150_interduplication, and antolin/codetrans-interduplication.

 ### Code summarization and code translation tasks